galaxyproject/planemo/docs/commands/serve.rst

                                       TravisCI.
       --no_cleanup                    Do not cleanup temp files created for and by Galaxy.
+      --galaxy_email TEXT             E-mail address to use when launching single- user Galaxy server.
       --job_config_file PATH          Job configuration file for Galaxy to target.
+      --tool_dependency_dir DIRECTORY
+                                      Tool dependency dir for Galaxy to target.
       --port INTEGER                  Port to serve Galaxy on (default is 9090).
       --host TEXT                     Host to bind Galaxy to.
 Default is 127.0.0.1 that is restricted to localhost connections